talwrii/ffmpeg-cookbook/README.md

 This example is similar to the [previous one](#command-example) but for an audio filter rather than a video filter.

 We create a square wave because these [has a lot of overtones (wiki)](https://en.wikipedia.org/wiki/Subtractive_synthesis), using the [aevalsrc filter (example)](#aevalsrc) with [an expression](#expression) that allows one to specific a formula, that we send through a bandpass filter.
-This wave is then sent into asendcmd which has a command to change the frequency of the bandpass signal after two seconds.
+This waveform is then sent into [asendcmd (doc)](https://ffmpeg.org/ffmpeg-filters.html#sendcmd_002c-asendcmd) which has a command to change the frequency of the bandpass signal after two seconds.

-Unfortunately, FFmpeg requires you to use a different filter for sending commands to audio filters thsn video filters, [asendcmd(doc)](https://ffmpeg.org/ffmpeg-filters.html#sendcmd_002c-asendcmd).
+Unfortunately, FFmpeg requires you to use a different filter for sending commands to audio filters thsn video filters, so we use [asendcmd (doc)](https://ffmpeg.org/ffmpeg-filters.html#sendcmd_002c-asendcmd) rather than [sendcmd (example)](#command-example).

 > **See also**: [Audio engineering](#audio)

 <a name="devices"> </a>
 ## List available devices
 ```bash